A few former Tinder employees broke away from their roots to start their own Tinder competitor: a new dating application called Bumble.

 It took me a minute to spot it but it is there.
-Look closely!
+Look at it closely!
 If you click on that fine print, you will be brought to the following page:

 It says, “Don’t worry.
 You’re not restricted by who chats first.”
 Interesting!
-So in other words, Bumble will function similar to Tinder for gay men and lesbians.
-The “who talks first” factor is eliminated altogether leaving no real “advantage” to either group.
+So in other words, Bumble will function similarly to Tinder specifically for gay men and lesbians.
+The “who talks first” factor is eliminated altogether leaving no real “advantage” to using Bumble for either group.